Back To Previous Page

 You are welcome to bring your own food into the Zoo, and make use of our Picnic and BBQ facilities.

-Please note however, that alcohol is not permitted within the zoo grounds.
+Please note however, that alcohol is not permitted within the zoo grounds (unless by prior arrangement in relation to a function booking)

-Put all of your rubbish in bins.
+Put all of your rubbish in bins and use the Recycling Bins when appropriate.
 Help us to keep our Zoo clean.

 Whistles of any type are not to be brought into or used on the zoo grounds by visitors under any circumstances.
 These are used by Zoo staff in the event of an animal emergency.

 Visitors are allowed to bring tripods and are encouraged to take photographs for their personal use and to share their memories with family and friends.
-Photographers wishing to market and sell their photos of Zoo animals must contact the Zoo for permission.
+Photographers wishing to market and sell their photos of our Zoo animals must contact the Zoo for permission.
+A fee may be payable, and is determined on an individual case by case basis.